 There must be something in the water, or maybe it’s all of that fresh air, but Ireland is evergreen when it comes to travel innovation.

-There’s a historic precedent for bold ventures in Ireland.
+There’s a historical precedent for bold ventures in Ireland.
 Think of the adventurous St. Brendan the Voyager, who discovered America 900 years before Columbus and 400 years before the Vikings.
 By sea and by air, on land and online, Ireland inspires travel.

-Every day I’m traveling
+Every day I’m travelling

 Ireland has been a central hub for growth in aviation for decades.
 In the 1930s, the Limerick port of Foynes gave rise to commercial aviation between the U.S. and Europe.

-This legacy laid a foundation in technology and services that would help commercial aviation grow from strength to strength.
+This legacy laid a foundation in travel technology and services that would help commercial aviation grow from strength to strength.

 Antrim’s Lilian Bland was the world’s first female aviation engineer.
-Duty free shopping, which helped fund the growth of aviation infrastructure, is an Irish innovation.
+Duty-free shopping, which helped fund the growth of aviation infrastructure, is an Irish innovation.